 Name Description Time Range Enables you to choose a time range.
-Possible values are: • All Time: filter on all events. • Interval : displays the Interval drop-down list, enabling you to filter on a defined range from the current time.
+Possible values are: • All Time: filter on all events. • Interval: displays the Interval drop-down list, enabling you to filter on a defined range from the current time.
 For example, if you select 15 minutes, the filter returns events generated in the last 15 minutes, only. • From/To: displays From and To fields enabling you to define a date and time range to filter on.
 State: Enables you to choose the events states to filter on.
 The available choices are Any , Open , or Closed .
 Current Status Enables you to filter on specific current status.
 Worst Status Enables you to filter on specific worst status.
 Advisors Enables you to filter events based on the Advisors which generated them.
 Filter Click to filter the events list on the defined criteria.
-Save as Default Saves the current filter as the default view of the events list.
-Reset to Default Reverts any changes, and restores the saved default criteria.
+Discard changes Removes any changes made.
+Reset to Default Reverts any changes, and restores the saved criteria.

-Table 21.1 Events Filter Controls
+Table 22.1 Events Filter Controls